CONSTRAIN IS SPLIT INTO SIX WORK PACKAGES:

 WP4 brings together knowledge on climate sensitivity and global and regional projections from across the project, building understanding of variations in climate feedbacks and how these affect climate projections on different timescales.
 WP4 also interfaces with the IPCC 6th Assessment Report (AR6).

-WP4 will also develop two simple climate emulators that capture the behaviour of complex Earth system models for a limited set of variables, but at a much lower computational cost, enabling detailed exploration of both uncertainties and emissions pathways.
+WP4 is also developing two simple climate emulators that capture the behaviour of complex Earth system models for a limited set of variables, but at a much lower computational cost, enabling detailed exploration of both uncertainties and emissions pathways.
 These tools will translate complex insights from WPs 1-3 into policy-relevant information, to be used by WP5 making assessments of climate change mitigation, impacts and adaptation.

 WP4 public deliverables

 D4.1: February 2021

 Knowledge Gains: Summary and Implication Report on CONSTRAIN journal publications and their relevance to IPCC AR6

 Knowledge Gains: Summary and Implication Report on new understanding of climate sensitivity and its role in projections